Robin Rhode

-Robin Rhode (born 1976) is a South African artist based in Berlin.
+Robin Rhode (born 1976) is a South African artist based in Berlin, Germany.
 He has made wall drawings, photographs and sculptures.

-Education
+Early life and education

 Rhode was born in Cape Town, South Africa.
 He studied fine art at Technikon Witwatersrand in Johannesburg (now the University of Johannesburg), followed by postgraduate work in 2000 at the South African School of Motion Picture Medium and Live Performance.

 Work

 Rhode is represented by Lehmann Maupin.

-In November 2009 he provided stop-frame video animations for a performance by Leif Ove Andsnes of Mussorgsky's Pictures at an Exhibition at the Lincoln Center in New York.
+In November 2009, he provided stop-frame video animations for a performance by Leif Ove Andsnes of Mussorgsky's Pictures at an Exhibition at the Lincoln Center in New York.

-In 2014 he directed a music video for the U2 single "Every Breaking Wave"; it includes stop-frame animation stencil drawings, and figures which interact with them.
+In 2014, Rhode directed a music video for the U2 single "Every Breaking Wave"; it includes stop-frame animation stencil drawings, and figures that interact with them.